Approx Cost:

 Course Outline:

-Students who wish to take Drama at Year 11 are strongly encouraged to study both Year 10 Drama courses.
+Ākonga who wish to take Drama at Year 11 are strongly encouraged to study both Year 10 Drama courses, JDRAb and JDRAc.

 Assessment: